SEIR-7-06/react-state-counter/README.md

 At this point you might want to take some time to refresh yourself on our previous lesson on using the `this` keyword in a JavaScript class.

 We use a class as a blueprint to create many instances of a certain type of object.
-Whenever we wanted to reference properties on the instance of a class we used `this` to reference the instance.
-When an App component get's created we are creating an instance of the `App` class.
+For example, we could have a Person class to create many Person objects.
+Whenever we wanted to reference properties on the instance (those objects that get created) we used `this` to reference the instance.
+Here, when App is rendered, we're creating an instance of the `App` class.
 We will be adding other properties and methods to our classes and we always use the `this` keyword to access them.

+If this doesn't quite gel yet, no worries.
+Often times it takes a while of using React classes before this makes sense.

 <br>